davidrobles/darwin.js/README.md

 This framework is work in progress.
 The goal is to provide a general framework for the following type of evolutionary algorithms:

-- Evolution Strategy.
+- Genetic Algorithm
-- Genetic Algorithm.
+- Genetic Programming
-- Genetic Programming.
+- Evolution Strategies - Support for both (μ + λ) and (μ, λ) evolution strategies.

 Example
 =======